aws/aws-cdk-rfcs/text/0328-polyglot-assert.md

 `aws-cdk-lib` packaging mechanism that it cannot depend on any of the experimental modules.

-To adhere to these constraints, the new assert module is marked as 'stable' and we will use the experimental API feature, i.e., suffix all APIs with `Beta<n>`.
+The 'assertion' module will be marked as 'experimental' and released as any other experimental API.
+This 'assertion' module would only be a `devDependencies` from other CDK modules, and hence will not be recognized as a dependenecy of `aws-cdk-lib`.

 ## Appendix B - Alternatives